DiLi-Lab/PoTeC/stimuli/ANNOTATION.md

 * **Hyphen**: if the word contains a hyphen (e.g. "DNA-Strang")
 * **Clause beginning**: if the word is the first word of a clause
 * **Sentence beginning**: if the word is the first word of a sentence
-* word index in text
-* word index in sentence
+* **Word/Char indices in sentence/text**: several types of positional information on the words and characters in the text or sentences was added as tags.

 ## DlexDB annotations
-Moreover, for each word, several word length measures, lexical frequency measures, and lexical neighborhood measures commonly used in reading research were extracted from the lexical database dlexDB  \citep{dlex, Heister2011}, which is based on the reference corpus underlying the  Digital Dictionary of the German Language (DWDS) corpus \citep{dwds}.
+Moreover, for each word, several word length measures, lexical frequency measures, and lexical neighborhood measures commonly used in reading research were extracted from the lexical database dlexDB  (Heister et al. 2011), which is based on the reference corpus underlying the  Digital Dictionary of the German Language (DWDS) corpus (DWDS, 2016).
 All extracted values were manually corrected by a linguistic expert labeller.
-In particular, the  %(see \texttt{features.py}). type-to-lemma mapping was disambiguated  and incorrect database entries (e.g., incorrect lemmatization) were, whenever possible, corrected and otherwise re-coded as missing values.
+In particular, the type-to-lemma mapping was disambiguated  and incorrect database entries (e.g., incorrect lemmatization) were, whenever possible, corrected and otherwise re-coded as missing values.

 ### Manual correction